platformsh/platformsh-docs/docs/src/golive/steps/subdomains.md

 ```

 would tell Platform.sh to only reserve one level down from `example.com`.
 In that case, adding `foo.bar.baz.example.com` to a project would reserve only `*.baz.example.com` to that project, allowing `beep.example.com` to be added to a different project without issue, which would therefore reserve `*.beep.example.com` to that project.

+## Locked domains

+If you accidentally added the domain to Platform.sh before adding the `TXT` record, you may still see an error message when setting up the second project about the domain being in use.
+If that happens, open a support ticket and our support team can remove the lock for that domain.